RepTools/BlenderTools/README.md

 ## Adjust Lighting (Plugin)
 Adjusts all lighting of the scene in specific increaments

+## Plane Builder (Plugin)
+Creates a plane with dimensions converted from feet to Blender units.
+Accessible from the sidebar in the 3D View

 Decimate lists need to get moved to the paint.db, add a plugin to add to decimate, start decimate